marcglasberg/async_redux/README.md

   @override
   Widget build(BuildContext context) {
 	return StoreConnector<AppState, ViewModel>(
-	  model: ViewModel(),
+	  vm: Factory(this),
 	  builder: (BuildContext context, ViewModel vm) => MyHomePage(
 		counter: vm.counter,
 		description: vm.description,
 		onIncrement: vm.onIncrement,
 	  ));
-  }
-}

-// Helper class to the connector widget.
-Holds the part of the State the widget needs,
-// and may perform conversions to the type of data the widget can conveniently work with. class ViewModel extends BaseModel<AppState> {
-  ViewModel();

-  int counter;
-  String description;
-  VoidCallback onIncrement;

-  ViewModel.build({
-	@required this.counter,
-	@required this.description,
-	@required this.onIncrement,
-  }) : super(equals: [counter, description]);
+  }}

+class Factory extends VmFactory<AppState, MyHomePageConnector> {
+  Factory(widget) : super(widget);
   @override
-  ViewModel fromStore() => ViewModel.build(
+  ViewModel fromStore() => ViewModel(
       counter: state.counter,
       description: state.description,
       onIncrement: () => dispatch(IncrementAndGetDescriptionAction()),
       );
 }

+class ViewModel extends Vm {
+  final int counter;
+  final String description;
+  final VoidCallback onIncrement;
+  ViewModel({
+       @required this.counter,
+       @required this.description,
+       @required this.onIncrement,
+  }) : super(equals: [counter, description]);
+}
 ```

-The `StoreConnector` has a `distinct` parameter.
-As a performance optimization, `distinct:true` allows the widget to be rebuilt only when the
-ViewModel changes.
-If this is not done, then the widget will be rebuilt every time any state
-in the store is changed.

-This `distinct` parameter is `true` by default, but this can be changed when creating the store,
-by passing it `defaultDistinct:false`.

-If `distinct` is `true`, you must implement equals and hashcode for the `ViewModel`,
-otherwise there is no way to know if the ViewModel changed.
+For the view-model comparison to work, your ViewModel class must implement equals/hashcode.
+Otherwise, the `StoreConnector` will think the view-model changes everytime,
+and thus will rebuild everytime.
+This won't create any visible problems
+to your app, but is inefficient and may be slow.

-This can be done in three ways:
+The equals/hashcode can be done in three ways:

 * By typing `ALT`+`INSERT` in IntelliJ IDEA and choosing `==() and hashcode`.
 You can't forget to update this whenever new parameters are added to the model.